CybersecurityPasskeys Replace Passwords: What This Means for You

 Passkeys sync with your cloud account (iCloud or Google).
 New device + signing in with your account = all your keys return.
 But enable account recovery beforehand so you don't get stuck.

 Yes.
 You can use your iPhone as an authentication source for signing into a Windows computer via Bluetooth.
-Not the smoothest experience, but it works.
+Not the smoothest experience, but it works and is improving rapidly with each OS update.

 Only if they have your fingerprint, face, or device PIN.
 The private key can't be extracted from the device or transferred — it's protected by secure hardware (Secure Enclave / TPM).